Kataman7/PicoDeon/README.md

-# PicoDeon, a diatonic MIDI Keyboard Project
+# PicoDeon, a chromatique MIDI Keyboard Project

 Welcome to the repository of my diatonic MIDI keyboard project.
 This project involves the design and construction of a diatonic MIDI keyboard with a PCB, an acrylic case, and utilizes the QMK framework for programming the Raspberry Pi Pico microcontroller.